course-details-portlet

 Course materials

 D.L.
 Nelson, & M.M.
 Cox: Lehninger.
-Principles of Biochemistry, E-book via Achieve Platform from Macmillan learning.
+Principles of Biochemistry, E-book is available via Achieve Platform from Macmillan learning.

 Credit reductions